atinyakov/atinyakov/README.md

-# 🚀 Hi, I’m Andrey — Senior Frontend Engineer (with a Backend Twist)
+# 🚀 Hi, I’m Andrei — Senior Frontend Engineer (with a Backend Twist)

 I build scalable, high-performance web applications with a focus on clean code, smooth UX, and solid testing.
 From GIS mapping platforms and cybersecurity tools to high-frequency trading (HFT) applications and backend services in Go, I thrive on solving complex problems and delivering impactful products.